Skip To Content

 ArcGIS GeoEvent Manager

 ArcGIS GeoEvent Manager is the application used to administer GeoEvent Server.
-Use GeoEvent Manager to monitor event record counts for ingest, processing, and broadcast; create and manage inputs and outputs; and design and publish GeoEvent Services.
+Use GeoEvent Manager to monitor event record counts for integration, processing, and broadcast; creating and managing inputs and outputs; and designing and publishing GeoEvent Services.
 GeoEvent Manager is also the application for reviewing and updating GeoEvent Definitions, importing geofences, and managing GeoEvent Server configurations and data store connections.

 Configuration